ROR Young Investigator Awards

 - Letter of support from primary mentor

-The page limit for the full proposal description is 8 double-spaced pages including the proposal description, budget, and budget justification and excluding the cover sheet, references, biosketches, and letter of support.
+The page limit for the full proposal description is 8 single-spaced pages including the proposal description, budget, and budget justification and excluding the cover sheet, references, biosketches, and letter of support.
 As above, the page limit for the biosketch is 2 pages.
 We will not accept appendices - any information that you might consider for appendices must be integrated within the project description.

 - A second study section convened by the APA Research Committee Chair will review and score the full proposals.
 Funding decisions will be based on the results of the study section review and approval by Reach Out and Read.
 Full-proposal applicants will be notified of funding decisions in late January 2014.
 The number of proposals approved and funded will be determined by the funds available for the given year.
 The awardees will be announced at the 2014 PAS meeting.